ReactTraining/react-workshop/README.md

 Choose option "a" to run the full app, then open a web browser to [http://localhost:3000](http://localhost:3000) to play around with it.

-## We took notes for you!

-During the lectures, feel free to take notes.
-We also have some [pre-made notes](/student-lesson-notes.md) for you in this repo that you can edit as you see fit.

 ## Database

 When you start our code, it will start the app at port `3000` and a small local database at port `3333`.
 Don't worry too much about the database, it's nothing big or harmful.
 It's a tool called `json-server` which runs 100% within the React Training repo so as soon as you quit the app and if you remove the repo, you've removed the database.